Release factor: Classification

 There are two classes of release factors.
 Class 1 release factors recognize stop codons; they bind to the A site of the ribosome in a way mimicking that of tRNA, releasing the new polypeptide as it disassembles the ribosome.
 Class 2 release factors are GTPases that enhance the activity of class 1 release factors.
 It helps the class 1 RF dissociate from the ribosome.

 Bacterial release factors include RF1, RF2, and RF3 (or PrfA, PrfB, PrfC in the "peptide release factor" gene nomenclature).
-RF1 and RF2 are class 1 RFs: RF1 recognizes UAA and UAG while RF2 recognizes UAA and UGA.
-RF3 is the class 2 release factor.
-Eukaryotic and archaeal release factors are named analogously, with the naming changed to "eRF" for "eukaryotic release factor" and vice versa. a/eRF1 can recognize all three stop codons, while eRF3 (archaea use aEF-1α instead) works just like RF3.
+RF1 and RF2 are homologous class 1 RFs: RF1 recognizes UAA and UAG while RF2 recognizes UAA and UGA.
+RF3 is a class 2 release factor.
+Eukaryotic and archaeal release factors are named analogously, with the naming changed to "eRF" for "eukaryotic release factor" and vice versa. a/eRF1 can recognize all three stop codons, while eRF3 works just like RF3.
+Archaea do not have eRF3 and may instead use aEF-1a.

-The bacterial and archaeo-eukaryotic release factors are believed to have evolved separately.
-The two groups class 1 factors do not show sequence or structural homology with each other.
+The bacterial and archaeo-eukaryotic release factors are believed to have evolved convergently because bacterial and archaeo-eukaryotic class 1 release factors do not share sequence or structural homology.
 The homology in class 2 is restricted to the fact that both are GTPases.
-It is believed that (b)RF3 evolved from EF-G while eRF3 evolved from eEF1α.
+It is believed that bacterial RF3 evolved from EF-G while eRF3 evolved from eEF-1α.

 In line with their symbiotic origin, eukaryotic mitochondria and plastids use bacterial-type class I release factors.
 As of April 2019, no definite reports of an organellar class II release factor can be found.